makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 Two wiring options of an FSR using a breadboard.
 Like typical resistors, FSRs can be inserted into your circuits in either direction.
 {: .fs-1 }

 You'll note that unlike with the rheostat circuit, here we're **not** using a backup resistor.
 This is because both the [FSR 402 datasheet]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_InterlinkFSR402_2010-10-26-DataSheet-FSR402-Layout2.pdf) and our own empirical use demonstrate that even with 1,000g of force, the FSR still has roughly 500Ω-1kΩ of resistance.
 So, it never drops to dangerously low resistance levels like the potentiometer.
 You can, of course, use one if you want.
-Remember that we sum resistance in series.

 ### Positioning FSR on breadboard